TupoyeMenu/CustomLocalSaves/README.md

 # CustomLocalSaves
-A mod for Grand Theft Auto V Legacy that gives you control over your online saves.
+A mod for Grand Theft Auto V Legacy and Enhanced that gives you control over your online saves.
 Strictly for educational purposes.

 ## Features